Sukhoi Su-17: Development

-There are three independent hydraulic systems installed on the Su-17 - an actuating system and two booster systems, each with its own hydraulic pump.
+Three independent hydraulic systems are installed on the Su-17—an actuating system and two booster systems, each with a hydraulic pump.
 The actuating hydraulic system was responsible for adjusting the sweep angle of the wing, deploying/retracting the landing gear, the flaps and slats, adjusting the intake ramps, the flight control mechanisms used by the SAU-22 autopilot, and the steering front wheel.
-The booster systems are responsible for controlling the flight surfaces.
-Both systems operate in parallel to ensure safe operation in the event of one of them failing.
-The remaining operational system would still provide power to all the flight surfaces, albeit at half the power.
-The Nr 1 booster system also feeds the GM-40 hydraulic motor driving the rotary parts of the wing.
+The booster systems control the flight surfaces.
+The systems operate in parallel to ensure safe operation in the event of a failure.
+The remaining operational system would provide power to the flight surfaces, albeit at half the power.
+The Nr 1 booster system feeds the GM-40 hydraulic motor driving the rotary parts of the wing.
 All hydraulic systems are fed with the AMG-10 hydraulic fluid, with a standard operating pressure of 215 kgf/cm2 for the booster systems and 210 for the actuating system.

 A pneumatic system with a 150kgf/cm2 pressure operates the normal and emergency brakes on the landing gear as well as the emergency landing gear/flaps deployment system, and was responsible for charging the two NR-30 cannons mounted on the aircraft, pressurizing the cockpit, opening/closing the canopy and pressurizing the hydraulic fluid tanks.

 The Su-17 was powered by a modified Lyulka AL-7F1-250 with a slightly uprated thrust of 9600 kgf on afterburners.
 It was equipped with a compressor actuator with redundancy, and a system for intake adjustment.
 The aircraft would need to be disassembled into two halves to replace its engine.
 Jettisonable SPRD-110 RATO boosters are available to facilitate take-off on short runways, providing a momentary thrust of up to 3000 kgf.

 On-board electronics are fed by a 28V DC circuit and a 115V, 400 Hz single-phase AC circuit, fed by two GS-12T DC generators, an SGO-8TF AC generator and a 20NKBN25 nickel–cadmium battery.

 The Su-17 has the ability to carry free-fall nuclear bombs with a BDZ-56FNM bomb rack.
-A special code device would also be installed in the cockpit, mandating a correct code input before the bomb could be armed and released, to prevent unauthorized uses of nuclear weaponry.
+A special code device would be installed in the cockpit, mandating a correct code input before the bomb could be armed and released, to prevent unauthorized uses of nuclear weaponry.
 The aircraft also has a toss bombing capability for nuclear weapon delivery, with which it could approach the target, initiate a steep climb and release the bomb when pointing almost upright, and then activate afterburners to escape the blast radius.
 A special IAB-500 bomb was made specifically for practicing such a bombing technique.